nebstudio/Rootless-DevBox/README.md

 - 🔒 **Safe**: Only modifies your user environment, not system files
 - 🌏 **China Network Friendly**: The script can automatically configure Nix to use Tsinghua University mirrors for users in mainland China or other network-restricted environments

+> **Note:**
+> While the script tries to minimize network issues by adding the Tsinghua Nix mirror for users in mainland China or restricted networks, you may **still need to temporarily use a proxy** to access resources on GitHub or other sites that are blocked or throttled in your region.

 ## Quick Start

 > **Note:**